jaalto/project--shell-script-performance-and-portability/README.txt

 CODE NOTES

-    All test files start with prefix "t-" for short.
+    - All test files start with prefix "t-" for short.
+    - Files ending to *.bash are specific to Bash.
+    - Files ending to *.sh can be run under POSIX compliant shells.

+    For keeping things simple:

+    - Shellcheck is not used to check code.
+    - Variables are *not* "$quoted" for simplicity.

 END OF FILE